bluprince13/partner-compatibility-test/README.md

 - [ ] Do you have a budget?
 - [ ] Do you have any debts?
 Do your close family have any debts I should be aware of?
-- [ ] Do you expect to support your parents or family memebers financially now or in the future?
+- [ ] Do you expect to support your parents or family members financially now or in the future?
 - [ ] How do you prefer to manage money with a partner?
 Keep things separate but have a joint account for shared expenses?
 Pool everything together?

 ### Future

-- [ ] Do you expect to pursue your career in the long-term?
+- [ ] Do you expect to pursue your career in the long term?
 - [ ] What should we do when we have children?
 Take paternal/maternal leave, take a break from work, have parents look after children?
 - [ ] How many children do you expect to have?
 When?
-- [ ] What's your five year plan?
+- [ ] What's your five-year plan?
 - [ ] What are your dreams?
 - [ ] What are your fears?